sorra/Exia/README.md

 Exia
 ====

-A simple, light framework for mass code analysis and manipulation
+A simple, light framework for mass code analysis and manipulation, proved in 2 million lines of Java 7 code.

 ----

 How to build: ant or eclipse build
+command:
   >ant

 How to run: java -jar exia-mt.jar [case-name] [paths...]
+example:
->example: java -jar exia-mt.jar unused-import-delete /home/sorra/projects/
+  >java -jar exia-mt.jar unused-import-delete /home/sorra/projects/

 ----